BECAUSE OF THEM…

 Museums and libraries give life.

-My research interests include Black women’s intellectual history, history of African American higher education, race relations during the Jim Crow era, and the civil rights struggle in the North.
+My research interests include African American intellectual activism, race relations in interracial organizations, and the civil rights struggle in the North.

 My academic and professional pursuits are centered on the notion that Black history is American history and it enriches the lives of all.